LSAT Registration

 LSAT Test Dates and Testing Centers

-In the United States, Canada, and the Caribbean, official LSAT test dates are held nine times per testing year, once each in June, July, September, October, November, January, February, March, and April.
-This does not necessarily mean that all dates are available at every test center; most locations only offer some of these dates.
-Internationally, the LSAT is administered twice per year in most countries.
-A full list of test centers and test dates can be found on the LSAC website.
+In the United States, Canada, and the Caribbean, official LSAT test dates are held nine times per testing year, once each in June, July, August, September, October, November, January, February, and April.
+This does not necessarily mean, however, that all dates are available at every test center; most locations only offer some of these dates.
+Internationally, the LSAT is administered two or three times per year in Africa, Asia, Australia, Central America, Europe, Mexico, the South Pacific Islands, South America, and New Zealand.
+A full list of test centers and test dates can be found on the LSAC website, and it's worth taking some time to familiarize yourself with the website before registering for the LSAT test date you choose.

 Online Registration for the LSAT

-To register for the LSAT online, test-takers must establish an account on the LSAC.org website.
-Required information includes the test-taker's name, address, email address, date of birth, gender, and ethnicity (account holders may request that their ethnicity not be reported to law schools).
-Once the LSAC.org account has been created, the student will be able to register for specific test administration(s).
-Online registration may be completed 24 hours per day, seven days per week.
+To register for the LSAT online, test takers must establish an account on the LSAC.org website.
+Required information includes the test taker's name, address, email address, date of birth, gender, and ethnicity (account holders may request that their ethnicity not be reported to law schools).
+Once your LSAC.org account has been created, you will be able to register for specific test administration(s).

 Phone Registration for the LSAT